patbrannigan/programming-univbasics-4-array-concept-review-lab-nyc-web-021720/README.md

-# Using Loops and Arrays to Find Data
+ i sc # Using Loops and Arrays to Find Data

 ## Learning Goals